StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 ////
 //// tab | Functions for Complex Trapping Logic

-- **Guideline**: For complex signal handling, define a function that performs all necessary actions, and then invoke this function in your `trap` command.
+- **Guideline**: For complex signal handling, define a function that performs the necessary actions, then call that function from your `trap`.
-    - **Reason**: Using a function helps organize and manage complex trapping logic, making your script easier to read and maintain, especially when dealing with multiple signals or detailed cleanup operations.
+    - **Reason**: Using a function keeps complex trapping logic organized and makes the script easier to read and maintain, especially when handling multiple signals or detailed cleanup operations.

 ///// admonition | Example
     type: example